Hellcow: Powers and abilities

 Before becoming a vampire, Bessie could produce more milk than the average cow and hence was well-favored by her owner.
 As Hellcow, she possesses characteristics tantamount to that of Dracula's, such as being able to suck blood from humans and being immortal.
-She could transform into a half-cow, half-bat form, enabling her to fly, and she could also disappear into nothingness by taking up the form of gas.
-She also had superbovine strength and agility.
+She could transform into a half-cow, half-bat form, and an intangible gas cloud.

 Reception

 In August 2009, Time listed Hellcow as one of the "Top 10 Oddest Marvel Characters".
 Similarly, Status Magazine included Hellcow in its list of "Top 5 Weirdest Marvel Characters" in April 2012.
 Bjarki Dagur of Filmophilia found Hellcow to be either "the worst idea for a character I have ever heard, or the greatest thing that has ever existed" in his 2012 article "Best/Worst: Marvel Heroes That Should/Should Never Get Movies".

 In 2022, CBR.com ranked Hell Cow 7th in their "10 Most Important Marvel Vampires" list.